Ruwan0127/Self_Learning/Webgoat.md

 ## Day 1: Setting Up WebGoat

-- Installed WebGoa.ova in virtual box
+- Installed WebGoat.ova in virtual box

 - Attach the network to host only adapter